TRUST LITIGATION ATTORNEYS FOR TRUSTEES

-And if you find that your administration efforts as trustee are being challenged, we are built to handle your trust, probate and estate litigation.
+If your administration efforts as trustee are being challenged or disputed, we are built to handle your trust, probate and estate litigation.
 Whether the challenge involves a trust contest, breach of fiduciary duty claims, a petition for instructions, a petition for removal, objections to your accounting, or financial elder abuse claims, we have the expertise to thoroughly investigate and litigate or resolve your dispute.

 Do I Need a Lawyer As a Trustee?